bellingeri/localPTZtime/readme.md

-# ABOUT
+# localPTZtime

-This module allows the conversion of a timestamp with UTC timezone into other timezones expressed with the Posix Time Zone notation where other methods are not available.
+This python module allows the conversion of a timestamp with UTC timezone into other timezones expressed with the Posix Time Zone notation where other methods are not available.

 No dependencies on 'date', 'calendar', etc. modules; only 'time' and 're'.